Sarvgya/disasterPrediction-codefundo/README.md

  - Satellite imagery of clouds to predicts heavy rainfall.

-	OVERVIEW
+   OVERVIEW:
    This will help the people to prevent the disaster or in the worst case make them aware of a disaster.